-To showcase the achievements of those listed this year and to get to know them a bit better, eprivateclient has began publishing a new Q&A series with our 2021 50 Most Influentials.
+To showcase the achievements of those listed this year and to get to know them a bit better, eprivateclient has begun publishing a series of Q&As with our 2021 50 Most Influentials.

 What advice would you give your younger self?

 Make lots of professional friends early in your career; that will last you a professional lifetime.

 What do you find most rewarding about your role?

 Being a psychologist as well as a lawyer.

 What challenges do you see your firm/clients facing in 2021?

 What does being named a 50 Most Influential mean to you?